-- How can I ensure that, where opportunities arise for the inclusion of me or members of my community in data innovation practices and policymaking processes related to data standards and governance, that the terms of inclusion are equitable, symmetrical, and equality-promoting? - How can I ensure, in these instances, that the inclusion of me or members of my community is not normalising or supporting existing power imbalances in ways that could perpetuate data injustices and fortify unequal relationships? - How can I, and members of my community, develop critical approaches to the term "inclusion" that ensure its use does not reproduce power hierarchies and that detect where its use may represent "virtue signalling," insincerity, or duplicity?
+- How can I ensure that, where opportunities arise for my inclusion in policymaking processes related to data standards and governance, that the terms of inclusion are equitable, symmetrical, and equality-promoting? - How can I ensure, in these instances, that my inclusion is not normalising or supporting existing power imbalances in ways that could perpetuate data injustices and fortify unequal relationships? - How can I develop critical approaches to the term "inclusion" that ensure its use does not reproduce power hierarchies and that detect where its use may represent "virtue signalling," insincerity, or duplicity?